aruanoguate/curriculum-vitae/README.md

 ### For Maintenance
 - Always edit `data/resume-data.json` instead of generated HTML files
-- Use `npm run build-resume` to regenerate after any data changes
+- Use `npm run build` to regenerate after any data changes
 - The `dist/` directory contains everything needed for deployment
 - Version control tracks only source files, not generated output